Source: Brisbane Community Profiles, Queensland Government Statistician's Office, Queensland Treasury.

 Certain streets in Fortitude Valley consistently attract high demand due to their strategic locations, foot traffic, and business mix.

-• Church Street: Church Street’s blend of commercial and residential properties attracts businesses seeking a quieter, yet accessible, location.
-The street is particularly popular with small to medium enterprises.
+- Church Street: A blend of commercial and residential properties for small to medium enterprises.

 These streets are key drivers of the Fortitude Valley property market and continue to attract both investors and businesses seeking premium spaces.